mendersoftware/mender-docs/04.Artifacts/01.Building-Mender-Yocto-image/docs.md

 IMAGE_FSTYPES = "ext4"
 ```

-`MENDER_ARTIFACT_NAME` is name of the image or update that will be built.
-This is what the device will report that it is running, and different updates must have different names because Mender will skip installation of an artifact if it is already installed.

-Please replace `<YOUR-MACHINE>` with the correct machine for your device.

 !
 The machine `<YOUR-MACHINE>` needs to be integrated with Mender before it will work correctly; most notably U-Boot needs the required features and integration.
 Please see [Device integration](../../devices) for more information.
 If you are building for a Mender [reference device](../../getting-started/what-is-mender#mender-reference-devices), you can use `vexpress-qemu` or `beaglebone`.